FOTOMAN 6×17 CAMERAS

 [ SHIMODA FILTER WRAP 100 + LEE B&W CONTRAST FILTERS ]

 I depend on the Shimoda Filter Wrap 100 to shield my 4×4 (100 mm) filters when I venture out into the landscape with my Fotoman 617 for film photography.
 This filter wrap proves to be an excellent solution for safeguarding my delicate LEE gel filters during my travels.
 It’s tailor-made for on-the-go use and easily attaches to my tripod.
 Its compact, weather-resistant, lightweight design provides superb protection for my filters.
-Moreover, it simplifies the task of distinguishing between different filters, and I find the zippered pocket at the base handy for stashing my lens cap while shooting.
+Moreover, it simplifies the task of distinguishing between different filters, and I find the zippered pocket at the base handy for storing the Fotoman ground glass in its wooden slide-in case.